Raymond

 the Buccaneers played their inaugural first game at Raymond James

-Stadium against the Chicago Bears
+Stadium, against the Chicago Bears.

-when over 65,000 fans filled the stadium.
+It was an exciting, anticipated event as over 65,000 fans filled the stadium.
 Two, three tier

 grandstands are located on both sides on the playing field, and